 Why are you here?

 Has your world been turned upside down?
 Have you discovered things about your partner that are deeply hurtful or disturbing?
-Do wonder if you can ever feel the same way again?
+Do you wonder if you can ever feel the same way again?

 … too needy?